 Complications arising out of breast replacement

-It’s important to record that there are instances when having an implant removed can increase your risk of developing another type of cancer in the future: lymphoma and melanoma are two examples where this might happen if there was no previous diagnosis before getting an implant inserted into either side of your chest wall.
+It’s important to record that there are instances when having an implant removed can increase your risk of in the future: lymphoma and melanoma are two examples where this might happen if there was no previous diagnosis before getting an implant inserted into either side of your chest wall.
 These types tend not only to contain silicone but also various chemicals used during manufacturing processes, which could cause damage over time due to repeated exposure externally (skin contact) and internally (through ingestion).

 The type of incision to be made